sigp/lighthouse/book/src/slashing-protection.md

 - [Teku](https://docs.teku.consensys.net/HowTo/Prevent-Slashing#export-a-slashing-protection-file)

-Once you have the slasing protection database from your existing client, you can now import the database to Lighthouse.
+Once you have the slashing protection database from your existing client, you can now import the database to Lighthouse.
 With your validator client stopped, you can import a `.json` interchange file from another client using this command:

 ```bash